JanHerca/urantiapedia/output/wikijs/en/article/Ann_Bendall/On_Free_Will_2.md

 2. Then there was Judas.
 For years he had lived with Jesus.
 For years Jesus had taught him his philosophy of life and his beliefs.
 And Jesus lived what he taught.
 Yet Judas deemed him to be a coward!

 	Judas witnessed so many of the things that Jesus did, the miracles, the caring, the compassion.
 How could he not understand that Jesus was what he said he was—the Son of God.
 When Peter had declared him to be so, Judas had risen with the others in confirmation of what Peter had said.
 Yes, we appreciate that Judas had more than his share of failings but for him to want to have Jesus killed, because he deemed him to have thwarted his own personal dreams!
-Judas placed a love for worldly honor before his love for Jesus and, in the end, he “_grew to love this desire with his whole heart._” ([UB 177:4.10](/en/The_Urantia_Book/177#p4_10)) With this as the primary desire of his life, he considered that such worldly honor could be secured by becoming a traitor.
+Judas placed a love for worldly honor before his love for Jesus and, in the end, he “_grew to love this desire with his whole heart._” (<a id="a65_594"></a>[UB 177:4.10](/en/The_Urantia_Book/177#p4_10)) With this as the primary desire of his life, he considered that such worldly honor could be secured by becoming a traitor.
 And when he betrayed Jesus, he full well knew that Jesus would be put to death.

 	Yes, the power of the human will is truly amazing.
 It can declare as reality something that ignores truths known to it.
-Indeed Judas correctly assessed that Jesus was going to allow himself to be destroyed by the Jewish rulers, but he falsely deduced that this would “_defeat the movement._” ([UB 177:4.6](/en/The_Urantia_Book/177#p4_6)) Though he “_could not quite believe that the mighty works of the Master had been wrought by the power of the prince of devils,_” ([UB 177:4.3](/en/The_Urantia_Book/177#p4_3)) he was still prepared to betray him to those who appeared to so believe.
+Indeed Judas correctly assessed that Jesus was going to allow himself to be destroyed by the Jewish rulers, but he falsely deduced that this would “_defeat the movement._” (<a id="a67_294"></a>[UB 177:4.6](/en/The_Urantia_Book/177#p4_6)) Though he “_could not quite believe that the mighty works of the Master had been wrought by the power of the prince of devils,_” (<a id="a67_469"></a>[UB 177:4.3](/en/The_Urantia_Book/177#p4_3)) he was still prepared to betray him to those who appeared to so believe.

 	And Judas was deemed to have sinned.